Puerto Rican art: Visual arts

 In the 19th century, Francisco Oller followed in Campeche's footsteps.
 Unlike Campeche, who never left Puerto Rico, Oller studied in both Madrid and Paris, which greatly influenced his work.
 Although his paintings often show an Impressionist or Realist style, he altered his style with each piece to suit the subject matter.
 Landscapes, portraits, and still lifes were all among his works.
 After moving back to Puerto Rico in 1884, Oller became interested in portraying Puerto Rican subject matter.
 He also founded an art academy and wrote a book on drawing and painting the natural world.

 By the end of the 20th century, painting no longer defined Puerto Rican art as it once had.
 "A group of contemporary artists who came into maturity in the 1990s broke away from nationalistic agendas so crucial to previous generations of artists from Puerto Rico," according to curator Silvia Karman Cubiña.
 "Instead, their works are informed by more personal issues, as well as broader topics such as gender, consumerism, world history, film, and literature."
 The importance of artists such as Allora & Calzadilla, Daniel Lind-Ramos, Rosado Seijo, and Arnaldo Morales was "their social dimension and the potential for interaction with others."
 For others such as Manuel Acevedo, Javier Cambre, Nayda Collazo-Llorens, and Carlos Rivera Villafañe, it was their multi-media and site-specific installations that expanded on the "nontraditional modes begun in earlier generations, by artists such as Rafael Ferrer and Rafael Montañez Ortiz, and then Antonio Martorell, José Morales, Pepón Osorio," and Beatriz Santiago Muñoz.

+Street Art

+In recent years, Puerto Rico has become a hub of urban and street art scenes.
+This can be seen in movements like Santurce es Ley, Yaucromatic (Yauco), Grito de artes (Lares) and Ponce es Ley.
+Both of these movements showcase art which embodies cultural and social elements through a modern lens.